alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
 Newtonian N-body gravity simulator accelerated with C library

+This is a toy project developed for learning purpose.
+Other packages such as REBOUND are recommended for more functionality.

 * Ten integrators including WHFast and IAS15 are implemented
-* Barnes-Hut algorithm (prototype) are available but optimization is needed
+* Barnes-Hut algorithm (prototype) is available but optimization is needed
-* CUDA acceleration will be implemented in the future

-This is a student project developed for learning purpose.
-It aims to be lightweight and easy to use.
-Other packages such as REBOUND are recommended for better accuracy and efficiency.
+* API is available but it is still in early development

 <img src="./examples/media/solar_plus_3d.gif" alt="Image" width="300">
 <img src="./examples/media/asteroid_belt_added_star_2.gif" alt="Image" width="300">